kubernetes-retired/contrib/statefulsets/kafka/README.md

 scheduled onto the same node.

 ## Testing
-The easies way to test your deployment is to use the create a topic and use the console producer and consumer.
+The easiest way to test your deployment is to create a topic and use the console producer and consumer.
 Use `kubectl exec` to execute a bash shell on one of the brokers.